qngdt/coderpush-graviton-techtalk/slides.md

 - I think this would be a lot easier if GitHub Actions support ARM64 Runner, which I believe will happen in the near future since people are moving to ARM-based machines
 ---
 # Questions?
+- I'm open to any question that even isn't related to this topic (e.g Kubernetes, AWS, etc)